hexbright/samples/README.md

 hexbright_extra
 -----------------
-This similar to the software that ships with the Hexbright Flex.
+This is similar to the software that ships with the Hexbright FLEX.
 Button presses cycle through off, low, medium, and high modes.
 Long Press while off for extended modes (dazzle, SOS).

 Button Presses: